-House with solar panels on the roof
+Solar for renters - solar panels on roof

 Fact Checked Fact Checked

-With high upfront costs and installation being permanently fixed to a property, we take a look at whether or not tenants in rentals can harness the power of the sun through solar power.
-We also share some of the options available to renters when it comes to accessing greener energy sources at a property they don’t own.
+With high upfront costs and installation being permanently fixed to a property, Canstar Blue takes a look at whether it is possible to get solar panels as a renter in Australia.
+We also share some of the options available to renters when it comes to accessing greener energy sources.

 Advertisement

 Some landlords may simply decide to leave the electricity account in the name of the tenant, allowing them to pay for their energy usage and receive any credits from exporting electricity.
-Other landlords, however, may decide to keep the electricity account in their name in order to keep track of the credits earnt from exporting power.
+Other landlords, however, may decide to keep the electricity account in their name in order to keep track of the credits earned from exporting power.
 If this is the case, the landlord may make an agreement with their tenant similar to the following:

 • The landlord pays the electricity bill on the tenant’s behalf and asks the renter to pay back the full amount, including what the credits would have subsidised.
 This means the renter will not benefit from the credits and the landlord can absorb the credit for their own use.